xinxinhuang/ABTv1/docs/progress-report.md

 - Removed condition that prevented UI updates after the initial battle phase transition.
 - Added explicit error handling and validation for card loading.
 - Enhanced logging to track the entire battle flow.

+**Problem 5**: 406 Not Acceptable errors when loading cards during battle.

+**Solution 5**:
+- Improved Supabase client configuration with more permissive Accept headers:
+  - Changed `Accept` header to `*/*` to handle any response content type
+  - Removed unnecessary custom headers that caused compatibility issues
+- Created a safe card fetching utility function (`fetchCardSafely`) that:
+  - Provides comprehensive error handling for API failures
+  - Gracefully handles null/undefined values
+  - Adds proper error logging for debugging
+- Updated battle page to use the safe fetching function with try/catch blocks
+- Added user-friendly toast notifications for error feedback

 ## Technical Improvements